reimagined/resolve/docs/API References.md

 ### **Common**

-The `common` folder contains the application's isomorphic part, which represents a business logic distributed between server and client.
+The `common` folder contains the application's isomorphic part, which represents a business logic distributed between the server and client.
 The domain logic is described in a reSolve-specific format and appears in [Aggregates](https://github.com/reimagined/resolve/blob/master/docs/Aggregate.md), [Read Models](https://github.com/reimagined/resolve/blob/master/docs/Read%20Model.md), and [View Models](https://github.com/reimagined/resolve/blob/master/docs/View%20Model.md) declarations.

 ### **Functional-tests**

-The system's operability is controlled by [TestCafe](http://devexpress.github.io/testcafe/documentation/using-testcafe/) functional tests.
+[TestCafe](http://devexpress.github.io/testcafe/documentation/using-testcafe/) functional tests control the system's operability.
 A test suite builds and starts a demo application, opens it in a browser and automatically performs UI interaction.
-After you modify the code, run functional tests to check if everything works correctly.
+After you modify the code, run functional tests to ensure that everything works correctly.

 ## **Configuration**